It's All About Character & What That Really Means

 Watch my YouTube video on revisions and going deeper into the scene level and character level and I talk a little about this.

 For now, your assignment or task is to really think about your characters and ask yourself "what wins for them?" in each scene.
 Or at the very least "what do they want?"

 Once you have that your scenes will start getting stronger.

 Another thing you can do is watch TV or film and analyze the scenes in this way.

-In Mad About You (from the 90s) in season three Paul, a documentary film maker, just wants to film 15 minutes straight through of his and his wife, Jamie's life.
-Jamie wants to look good--that's the set up.
-Things happen that derail is and there is comedy but never in the entire episode do the characters make a joke or do anything just to show us who they are.
+In MAD ABOUT YOU (from the 90s), in season three Paul, a documentary filmmaker, just wants to film 15 minutes straight through of his and his wife, Jamie's, life.
+Jamie wants to look good--that's the setup.
+Things happen that derail it and there is comedy but never in the entire episode do the characters make a joke or do anything just to show us who they are.
 The way they are reacting to everything shows us that.